Serial analyzer

 Stream 3 * baudrate 1 - - - -

-1. The Serial analyzer needs at least three times the baudrate to function.
+1. The Serial decoder needs at least three times the baudrate to function.
 For proper function use always a multiple of the baudrate. (e.g. 4 or 5, don't use 3.5 or 4.5)

 2. If Type is set to normal use rising, if Type is set to inverted use falling.

-The serial analyzer can be used to analyze RS485, MIDI or DMX.
+The serial decoder can be used to decode RS485, MIDI or DMX.
 See table below for settings:

 Bus Baudrate Databits Parity Stopbits Type Midlevel